pgalbavy/geneos/cmd/geneos/README.md

 * `geneos install X` - Not yet
 Install a release archive in the `packages` hierarchy.

+* `geneos disable [component] [name...]`
+Stop and disable the selected compoents by placing a file in wach working directory with a `.disable` extention

+* `geneos enable [component] [name...]`
+Remove the `.disable` lock file and start the selected components

+* `geneos rename [component] name newname`
+Rename the compoent, but this only affects the container directory, this programs JSON configursation file and does not update the contents of any other files.

+* `geneos delete component name`
+Deletes the disabled component given.
+Only works on components that have been disabled beforehand.

 ## Configuration Files

 ### General Configuration